kudashevs/calculator-via-container/README.md

 We are given a `Calculator` class with a magic `__call` method (more on [magic methods](https://github.com/kudashevs/calculator-via-magic)).
 During the instantiation process, the `Calculator` class initializes a `Container`, registers all the known operations it needs to perform calculations, and assigns the container's instance to a property for further use.
-When the `__call` method is triggered, a `Calculator` instance asks the container if there is an `Operation` that corresponds to a received method name.
-If the suitable `Operation` exists, the container creates an instance of the operation with all its required dependencies, and calculations happen on this instance.
+When the `__call` method is triggered, a `Calculator` instance asks the container if there is an `Operation` that corresponds to the received method name.
+If the suitable `Operation` exists, the container creates an operation's instance with all its required dependencies, and calculations occurs on this instance.
 If not, it throws an exception as if there were no such method.

 ```php
 $calculator = new Calculator();